 OTHER CINCINNATI AREA TV BROADCASTERS & TALENTS

-Cincinnati was a cradle for other various television talents.
-In addition to those previously mentioned, below are some other notable talents involved in TV (and movies) that were inducted into the Greater Cincinnati Broadcast Hall of Fame.
+Cincinnati was a cradle for television talent: in addition to those previously mentioned, notable actors, actresses, and personalities involved in TV (and movies), who were inducted into the Greater Cincinnati Broadcast Hall of Fame.
 A couple of these celebrities, (Bob Braun and Bob Shreve) were also once associated with programs sponsored by the Bavarian Brewing Co.

-Ruth Lyons began in broadcasting in the 1930s and became a very successful radio host in the 1940s.
-She started a talk show called the 50 club (because the audience was limited to 50 people) in February, 1946 on WLW radio.
-In May, 1949, she transitioned the program to television on WLW-T and became the program director of the station in September, 1949.
+Ruth Lyons launched her career in broadcasting in the 1930s and became a very successful radio host in the 1940s.
+She started a talk show called the 50 club (because the audience was limited to 50 people) in February 1946 on WLW radio.
+In May 1949, she transitioned the program to television on WLW-T and became the program director of the station in September, 1949.
 The program was changed to the 50-50 Club (when the audience expanded to 100) in 1953.
-Her show was the top rated daytime television program in the US from 1952 to 1964.
-Lyons is credited as the Woman Who Invented Talk TV, before Oprah.
+Her show was the top-rated daytime television program in the US from 1952 to 1964.
+Lyons is credited as the Woman Who Invented Talk TV - before Oprah.
 She was the only woman to serve on the Crosley Board of Directors.
-Lyons retired in January, 1967
+Lyons retired in January 1967.

-Bob Braun took over 50-50 Club, when Ruth Lyons retired.
-Braun frequently appeard on that show, and earlier in his career, Braun worked on the Paul Dixon Show.
-By 1969, the show was called the Bob Braun's 50-50 Club, and later to the Bob Braun Show and Braun and Company.
-He left his show and Cincinnati in 1984 for California do commercials, talk shows and small movie roles.
-Braun returned to Cincinnati and had a program on WSAI Radio in 1994, retiring in November, 1999.
+Bob Braun took over the 50-50 Club when Ruth Lyons retired.
+Braun frequently appeared on that show, and earlier in his career, Braun worked on the Paul Dixon Show.
+By 1969, the show was called the Bob Braun's 50-50 Club, and was later changed to the Bob Braun Show and Braun and Company.
+He left his show and Cincinnati in 1984 for California to do commercials, talk shows and small movie roles.
+Braun returned to Cincinnati and hosted a program on WSAI Radio in 1994, retiring in November 1999.
 He was replaced by Nick Clooney.

-Al Lewis, best known as Uncle Al, he began on WCPO-TV as an art director and then became host of an hour-long sow called Al's Corner Drugstore.
+Al Lewis, best known as Uncle Al, started out on WCPO-TV as an art director and then became host of an hour-long show called Al's Corner Drugstore.
 He played a soda jerk who would take phone-in requests for songs that he would play on his accordion.
-The show was on a set where people could walk in from the street to watch, and it became popular for neighborhood children.
-They started calling him Uncle Al. In June, 1950, that became the name of his show, oriented to children.
-Wanda Lewis joined her husband on The Uncle Al Show in in 1956.
-She was at first called Captain Windy, dressed like a superhero, and Lewis continued to play his accordion on the show at times.
-The Uncle Al Show holds the unofficial record for the longest running regularly scheduled series with the same host for the show's entire run of 35-years.
-It briefly aired nationally for a year on ABC starting in the fall of 1958.
-Three years before then, CBS wanted to host a similar show on their national network, but the ABC network refused to release Lewis from his contract.
-Instead, CBS settled on a show called Captain Kangaroo hosted by Howedy Doody alum Bob Keeshan.
+The show was filmed on a set where people could walk in from the street to watch, and it became popular for neighborhood children.
+They started calling him Uncle Al. In June, 1950, that became the name of his show, which was oriented specifically to children.
+Wanda Lewis joined her husband on The Uncle Al Show in 1956.
+At first called Captain Windy, she dressed like a superhero while Lewis continued to play his accordion on the show at times.
+The Uncle Al Show holds the unofficial record for the longest-running regularly scheduled TV series, with the same host for the show's entire run of 35 years.
+It briefly aired on a national scale for one year, running on ABC and starting in the fall of 1958.
+Three years before then, CBS had wanted to launch a similar show on their national network, but the ABC network refused to release Lewis from his contract.
+Instead, CBS settled on a show called Captain Kangaroo hosted by Howdy Doody alum Bob Keeshan.

 Nick Clooney, shown on the chair below, was the brother of Rosemary Clooney.
 He was the father of the actor George Clooney, making Rosemary George's aunt.
-Nick began his television career with eight-years at WKYT in Lexington, KY.
-He then had his own talk show in Columbus, OH, on WLWC in 1968 for a year, before coming to Cincinnati to host a local morning talk program, The Nick Clooney Show, first on WCPO-TV and then on WKRC-TV about a year later.
-He became news director and lead anchor in 1975 for WKRC-TV, and was probably best remembered at that time for his thorough coverage of the tragic 1977 Beverly Hills Supper Club fire, where 165 lives were lost.
-In 1984, Clooney left Cincinnati to be a co-anchor at KNBC in Los Angles, but returned to WKRC-TV in the late 1980s for a short time.
+Nick began his television career with an eight-year stint at WKYT in Lexington, KY.
+In 1968, he held his own talk show in Columbus, OH, on WLWC; the show ran for one year before Clooney moved to Cincinnati to host a local morning talk program, The Nick Clooney Show, first on WCPO-TV and then on WKRC-TV about a year later.
+In 1975, he became news director and lead anchor for WKRC-TV, and was probably best remembered at that time for his thorough coverage of the tragic 1977 Beverly Hills Supper Club fire, where 165 lives were lost.
+In 1984, Clooney left Cincinnati to become a co-anchor at KNBC in Los Angeles, but returned to WKRC-TV in the late 1980s for a short time.
 Afterwards, he hosted an evening news program in Salt Lake City for KSTU for several years.
 Clooney was a host on American Movie Classics, and then returned to Cincinnati in 1999, to replace Bob Braun.
-He had an unsuccessful run for Northern Kentucky's 4th Congressional District in 2004.
-In 2008, he was a Distinguished Journal-in-Residence at American University (in Washington, D.C.) and taught a course on his book, The Movies That Changed Us.
-He was the commencement speaker for the University of Cincinnati in June, 2012, and appeared in The Monuments Men, directed by his son, George, in 2014.
+He also dabbled in politics, running an unsuccessful campaign for Northern Kentucky's 4th Congressional District in 2004.
+(Of note, this was the same seat first occupied by General Sandford who owned the land where the Bavarian Brewery was built – see 1.
+Background and the Brewery Beginnings.)
+In 2008, Clooney was named a Distinguished Journalist-in-Residence at American University (in Washington, D.C.) and taught a course on his book, The Movies That Changed Us.
+Clooney was the commencement speaker for the University of Cincinnati in June, 2012, and appeared in The Monuments Men, directed by his son, George, in 2014.

 For more information about these hosts, please click on the links below.